-Students are expected to commit a full time effort to their project for at least 8 weeks of the summer during which other activities the student may engage in cannot conflict or otherwise

-- interfere with the ability of the student to participate full-time in their research and/or clinical/field activities proposed in the approved fellowship application. - The approved research and clinical/field activities should be conducted during the 11-12 week summer period 2018.
-With the approval of the mentor, funding can be applied to a follow-up visit or continued efforts on the research during the winter holiday break of 2018-2019. - For research projects that may require documentation of IRB (human subjects) or IACUC (animal use) approval, the protocol submission status must be provided before funding can be awarded and the approvals must be in place before the start of the project. - If the awardee is going to work with BSL2+ agents or biohazard materials, student is responsible for proper training i.e., by taking online courses offered via UCD EH&S for laboratory and research safety training.
-These classes can be viewed at:

-http://safetyservices.ucdavis.edu Once this training is accomplished, we will need proof of the accomplishment with copies of the "Certificates of Training" given by EH&S before fellowship funds are allocated.
-Award recipients must register their trip, attend a mandatory safety training conducted by the SVM Office for Global Programs, make a travel clinic appointment, sign the UC Davis School of Veterinary Medicine International Travel Agreement 2018, verify insurance and complete a full page of emergency contacts, at home and abroad, as a stipulation of the award. - Award recipients must agree to report on the research and clinical/field activities conducted during the summer of their fellowship by submission of a 1-page report with 5 high-quality photos and a 2-3 min video.
+- Students are expected to commit a full time effort to their project for at least 8 weeks of the summer during which other activities the student may engage in cannot conflict or otherwise interfere with the ability of the student to participate full-time in their research and/or clinical/field activities proposed in the approved fellowship application. - The approved research and clinical/field activities should be conducted during the 11-12 week summer period 2020.
+With the approval of the mentor, funding can be applied to a follow-up visit or continued efforts on the research during the winter holiday break of 2020-2021. - For research projects that may require documentation of IRB (human subjects) or IACUC (animal use) approval, the protocol submission status must be provided before funding can be awarded and the approvals must be in place before the start of the project. - If the awardee is going to work with BSL2+ agents or biohazard materials, student is responsible for proper training i.e., by taking online courses offered via UCD EH&S for laboratory and research safety training.
+These classes can be viewed at: http://safetyservices.ucdavis.edu Once this training is accomplished, we will need proof of the accomplishment with copies of the "Certificates of Training" given by EH&S before fellowship funds are allocated.
+Award recipients must register their trip, attend a mandatory safety training conducted by the SVM Office for Global Programs, make a travel clinic appointment, sign the UC Davis School of Veterinary Medicine International Travel Agreement 2020, verify insurance and complete a full page of emergency contacts, at home and abroad, as a stipulation of the award. - Award recipients must agree to report on the research and clinical/field activities conducted during the summer of their fellowship by submission of a 1-page report with 5 high-quality photos and a 2-3 min video.
 The report, photos and video will be posted on the Office for Global Programs website and used to promote this fellowship and the SVM students' global programs.
-Fellowship recipients will be required to give a 2 min oral presentation to accompany the video at a special evening hosted by the Office for Global Programs to inform and encourage other SVM students who might be interested in international opportunities and potential faculty mentors. - The video is due September 15, 2018 and the report is due no later than October 1, 2018.
-Both video and report with photos should be sent to Dr. Paulina Zielinska at pmzielinska@ucdavis.edu - Any additional research or activities relating to this fellowship that are conducted during the winter holiday break should be described in a supplemental written report with 3 photos that must be submitted by Feb 6, 2019. - Acknowledge the SVM Office for Global Programs support in any publications resulting from the research project.
+Fellowship recipients will be required to give a 2 min oral presentation to accompany the video at a special evening hosted by the Office for Global Programs to inform and encourage other SVM students who might be interested in international opportunities and potential faculty mentors. - The video is due Sept.
+10, 2020 and the report is due no later than Sept.
+28, 2020.
+Video and report with photos should be sent to Dr. Paulina Crook at pzcrook@ucdavis.edu - Any additional research or activities relating to this fellowship that are conducted during the winter holiday break should be described in a supplemental written report with 3 photos that must be submitted by Feb 11, 2021. - Awarded recipients will be willing to discuss their international experience with prospective students interested in applying for global fellowships. - Awardees will acknowledge the SVM Office for Global Programs support in any publications resulting from the research project.